Computational Intelligence based optimisation of drones positions for disaster management applications

 This project will investigate, select and apply appropriate computational intelligence (particularly nature-inspired paradigms) and multi-criteria evaluation techniques for the optimisation of drones positioning and movement in disaster scenarios, within a simulated environment.

+A key scientific challenge will be to achieve high level of optimisation performance based on multiple objectives, in such a dynamic environment.
 This research project will build on an existing collaborative project (with University of Seville, Spain) which involves the use of artificial intelligence methods, namely genetic and other evolutionary computing algorithms, for the efficient and dynamic adjustment of the locations of drones for natural disaster management, using simulation scenarios.

-- Good first degree in computer science, software engineering, computer engineering or other numerate discipline e.g. electronic engineering with a significant computer programming content or MSc in computer science / artificial intelligence.
+- Good first degree in computer science, software engineering, computer engineering or other numerate discipline e.g. electronic engineering with a significant computer programming content or MSc in computer science / artificial intelligence

 - Good scientific programming skills (e.g. Python, Matlab or C++ )

 - Familiarity with Artificial Intelligence especially evolutionary algorithms and/or machine learning

 - Some familiarity with network simulation and/or Ad hoc networks

 - Positive attitude towards working as part of a collaborative research project.